Michaelolusanya/pam-budget-service/README.md

 The site displays which environment that the project are currently running on under the title "Environment:".
 When the application is running swagger can be find with this url `http://localhost:23154/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config`
 The configuration file for swagger is in **apiconfiguration/OpenapiConfiguration.java**

+## Local Tips
+* For component-test set property *ikea.imc.pam.budget.service.docker.standalone* to true for faster tests.
+Keep in mind though that you, the user, is responsible for the application lifecycle.